rtTAP/be-y-button-challenge/README.md

  2. Open index.html in your browser

 ## References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
-Retrieved from: [bellybutton link](https://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) Links to an external site.
+Retrieved from: [Belly Button Data Set Link](https://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) Links to an external site.